Nissan plans $663 million investment in Renault’s EV unit Ampere and says profit leapt in April-June

-TOKYO (AP) — Nissan plans to invest 600 million euros ($663 million) in Ampere, Renault’s electric vehicle and software entity in Europe, to help establish more equal cross-shareholdings in the French-Japanese auto alliance, the companies said Wednesday.
+TOKYO (AP) — Nissan plans to invest 600 million euros ($663 million) in Ampere, Renault’s electric vehicle and software entity in Europe.
+The two companies also plan to establish more equal cross-shareholdings in the French-Japanese auto alliance, they said Wednesday.

 The change will end a disparity that had caused friction between the automakers.